Cramond and Barnton Community Council

 in Cramond Kirk Millennium Hall

-Following our short break over the Festive Season you are invited and encouraged to attend the next meeting of the Community Council which will begin at 7:30pm on Thursday 17 January 2019 in the Millennium Hall.
+You are invited and encouraged to attend the next meeting of the Community Council which will begin at the new earlier time of 7:00pm on Thursday 21 March 2019 in the Millennium Hall.

-The Community Council meeting will also cover the regular business, including a Police report, an update on the Airport and reports from our local Councillors.
-We will try not to speak about bin collections – after all life is too short.
-Hope I have got your attention and look forward to seeing you on the 17th.
+The Community Council meeting will also cover the regular business, including a Police report, an update on the Airport, updates on Traffic Restriction Orders and reports from our local Councillors.

 Ian D Williamson, Secretary, Tel.
 No. 0131 476 3897.